The New York City Experience

 - Computer Needs?
 Apple, Dell, Microsoft, etc.

 - Flex Dollars – Use your Pace One Card at local restaurants and eateries within the area – it’s easy and saves you time!
-For a full list and more information:
+For a full list and more information, visit the Flex Dollars Webpage.

 Experience the Big Apple!
 NYC stretches beyond Pace…